Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec2}, we briefly introduce our motivating data set and notations.
-In Section \ref{sec3}, we introduce our proposed method and the corresponding algorithm for the binary classification of PCa status, the performance of which is illustrated in Section \ref{sec4} through simulation studies and application to in vivo data.
-In Section \ref{sec5}, we propose the algorithm for classification of the ordinal, clinical significance of PCa, and discuss its performance on the synthetic and in vivo data.
-Section \ref{sec6} summarizes the paper and presents a discussion for future directions.
+In Section \ref{sec3}, we introduce our proposed method and the corresponding algorithm for the binary classification of PCa status, the performance of which is illustrated in Section \ref{sec4} through simulation studies and application to patient data.
+In Section \ref{sec5}, we propose the algorithm for classification of the ordinal, clinical significance of PCa, and discuss its performance on the synthetic and the real patient data.
+Section \ref{sec6} summarizes the paper and provides a discussion for future directions.